Heat intensifying into the weekend

-The heat will be intense Thursday!
-Temperatures climb to the upper-90s, but it will feel like 100-106 degrees due to the humidity.
+The heat will be intense today!
+Temperatures climb to near 100 degrees, but it will feel like 105-106 degrees due to the humidity.
 We will have mostly sunny skies with winds from the south at 5-10mph.

 Record setting heat with heat warnings coming: